 Other Legislation of Interest

 Off-Highway Vehicles: SB 310 by Senator Perry redefines the terms “ATV;” “ROV;” and “all-terrain vehicle” to increase the authorized width and dry weight of such vehicles.
-It has passed both chambers.
+It has been passed its first of three committees.
+The House companion, HB 659 by Representative Hage, has been referred to three committees.

 Public Records Exemption for Trade Secrets: HB 759 and HB 761 are related bills by Representative Massullo that repeal all of the various trade secret exemptions that apply to specific agencies and replace them with one uniform exemption.
 The bills provide that agency contracts and agreements and related information cannot be trade secrets.
 The bills also detail a process for the owner of trade secret information to claim an exemption from disclosure as a public record and remove liability provisions for agency employees who release such records in good faith.
 The bills have the effect of significantly limiting protections for trade secrets related to agency contracts from disclosure as public records.
-They have passed the full House and are in Senate Messages.
-The Senate companions, SB 1414 and SB 1416 by Senator Gruters, have passed the first of three committees.
+They have been referred to three committees.

 Our Tallahassee attorneys and government relations professionals work with businesses who have interests throughout Florida in a variety of industries such as agriculture, banking, healthcare, hospitality, education, real estate development, highly-regulated industries such as gaming, and technology.
 To learn more about our people, go to https://www.deanmead.com/offices/tallahassee/.